 However, there is actually an advantage to depositing and withdrawing using cryptocurrencies.
 As the exchange does not have a relationship with fiat currency, users are not required to identify themselves to start trading.
 This means that you can trade anonymously.

 Even better, there are no limits to the number of funds you can deposit and withdraw!
 This is a big bonus as other cryptocurrency exchanges make you upload verification documents such as your passport and bank statement, which can sometimes take up to two weeks to verify.

 Sign Up Process

-To register a new account with Kucoin, you will first need to visit their official homepage, which can be accessed by clicking this link here.
+To register a new account with KuCoin, you will first need to visit their official homepage that can be accessed here.
 After that, click on sign up, which is at the top right-hand side of the screen.

 You will then be presented with the exchange’s terms of conditions.
 Although I have already read them, it is probably best if you read through them yourself to make sure you understand everything.
 Once you have, tick the accept terms and conditions box, followed by clicking on next.

 Now you will need to enter your email address and choose a very strong password.

 You will then be asked to prove that you are human by sliding the bar from left to right!
 Finally, to get your account open, you need to confirm your email address by clicking on the link that KuCoin sends to you.

 And that’s it, you now have an account at KuCoin!
 At this point, you can deposit some coins and start trading straight away.
 Furthermore, there is no need to send in any documents to prove your identity!